The following benefits apply to benefits eligible Resident/Fellows.

 - 15 vacation days

-There is no roll-over or accumulation of paid time off, all vacation, sick/personal and holiday comp days must be taken in the current training year.
+There is no roll-over or accumulation of paid time off, all vacation, flex days and holiday comp days must be taken in the current training year.

 On-call meal funds will be distributed to D-H meal card(s) twice each year at 6 month intervals (July 1st, January 1st) for those trainees taking D-H Overnight In-House or D-H Home Call as per the guidelines below: